m0smith/malabar-mode/README.md

 EMACS integration with the JVM.

-malabar-mode is a monir-mode with hooks into Maven that make it easy to compile files on the fly and execute Maven build commands.
+malabar-mode is a monir-mode with hooks into Maven that makes it easy to compile files on the fly and execute Maven build commands.